-Installing a Nest thermostat is one of the easiest ways to improve the daily schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work properly or at all if you see an error code on the display.
-The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much quicker.
+Using a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you can expect, it won’t work properly or at all if you see an error code appear.
+The exact error code offers useful information about the underlying problem, something a trained technician can use to offer solutions that much faster.

-Here are seven of the most likely error codes you may find on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could address it and the approximate cost to do so.
-Remember that while the costs will ultimately be dependent on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include travel and labor costs along with any specific components necessary to complete repairs.
+Let’s consider seven of the most frequent error codes you could encounter on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could solve it and the approximate cost to do so.
+Remember that while the investment will ultimately hinge on the specific Nest model, you can expect to pay about $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the problem is fixed.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is shut off.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the issue is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A professional technician can examine electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician should examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and progressively look at each wire, seeing to it that they are fully attached into the connector with the correct amount of exposed copper.
-When they locate the problem connector, it can be swapped for a new one.
+They’ll disconnect the power and gradually check each wire, seeing to it that they are fully placed into the connector with the correct amount of uncovered copper.
+When they locate the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can shut down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually shut down.
-In the event the breakers are on, you can examine a few other places before contacting a professional technician.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
+Assuming the breakers are on, you can inspect a handful of other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and supply power through a USB cable.
-If it presents error code 195, you may continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it’s maybe best to contact a pro.
+Because this error can deplete your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and deliver power with a USB cable.
+If it presents error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-A technician will cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+Your technician needs to meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it can still keep you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it may still prevent you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 appear.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is sent inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s recommended to switch the power off straightaway.
-You can then get in touch with a professional technician with the necessary experience diagnosing and resolving electrical damage.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is being delivered inside the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off as soon as possible.
+You can then get in touch with a professional technician with the proper experience detecting and resolving electrical issues.

 e73 – Critical

-This will sometimes be as easy as the breaker being turned off, but it can also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s time to get in touch with a local professional.
+This will sometimes be as simple as the breaker being turned off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s time to contact a local professional.